When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Thomas Gilovich

-☝️ FOMO Fighting Tip:
+FOMO Fighting Tip #2:

-To minimize FOMO and regret in the long run, make well-thought-through action-oriented decisions and count on self-justification to cover up your mistakes.
+Make well-considered action-oriented decisions and count on self-justification to cover up your mistakes.

 Find the Right Influencers